Grid-tied solar systems explained

 The biggest advantage of grid-tied solar systems is that they are much cheaper than other types of solar systems.

-Their lower cost means higher monthly savings, a higher return on investment (ROI), and the shortest payback period.
+Their lower upfront cost means higher monthly savings, a higher return on investment (ROI), and the shortest payback period.

 If you’re curious to see how much a grid-tied solar system would cost for your home — and how much money it can save you — enter your details into the calculator below to receive a custom solar estimate.